DesperatePeter/starsector-advanced-weapon-control/README.md

 ## Settings ##

-Currently, the settings allow you to configure two aspects of the mod: Whether to use custom AI or vanilla AI only and which fire modes you want to have access to and in which order you want to cycle through them.
+The settings allow you to configure many aspects of the mod, most prominently: Whether to use custom AI or vanilla AI only and which fire modes you want to have access to and in which order you want to cycle through them.
-There are some more settings available, but you can ignore those unless you are feeling adventurous.
+There are more settings available, but you can ignore those unless you are feeling adventurous.

 Simply open the file ***Settings.editme*** (located in the folder of this mod) in a text editor of your choice and modify the lines marked with <---- EDIT HERE ----